 Important rights and protections for people with intellectual disability are summarised below.

 Signing a contract

-Adults are presumed to have capacity to enter into a An agreement that the law will enforce. with another person.
-Unless a person is subject to an administration order (see Chapter 8.6: Guardianship and medical treatment), the other A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. to the contract can assume the person has capacity, within the constraints of the relevant consumer law and financial regulations (see Part 5: Managing your money and Part 7: Consumers, contracts, the internet and Property rights over creative works, such as books, music, art, sound recordings, films or broadcasts.
-Generally only the copyright owner, or someone who has their permission, can reproduce, publish, copy, perform or broadcast the works.).
+Adults are presumed to have capacity to enter into a contract with another person.
+Unless a person is subject to an administration order (see Chapter 8.6: Guardianship and medical treatment), the other party to the contract can assume the person has capacity, within the constraints of the relevant consumer law and financial regulations.

 People with intellectual disability may need support when making decisions, including entering into contracts.
 This does not mean they can’t enter into contracts, just that they may need some additional assistance to: